 My name is Jane and HungryCityHippy is my little passion project – a corner of the internet where I can write about the things I love, the things I hate, and the things I think are important.
 It’s primarily a Cardiff-based food and travel site, but with a soft focus on sustainability.

-Like most people, I love cooking, eating out, and travelling to new places – so there’s lots of that – but I also believe that we all have a responsibility to enjoy those things without causing damage to the world around us.
+By day, I am a freelance digital marketing and PR consultant, accredited by the Chartered Institute of Public Relations (find out more about my day job by clicking here).
+Like lots of people, in my spare time I love cooking, eating out, and travelling to new places – so there’s lots of that here on my blog – but I also believe that we all have a responsibility to enjoy those things without causing damage to the world around us.

 We’re living in scary times when it comes to the earth’s depleting resources, and the effects of our warming climate are already being felt, but there is so much the average Joe or Jane can do to help.
 I try to profile these little lifestyle changes we could all be making on my blog (either subtly or explicitly) with the content I share.

-Though it has changed a little over the years, you can read about who I am and why I blog in this interview with The Guardian which I did back in 2014.
+Though it has changed and evolved a little over the years, you can read about who I am and why I blog in this interview with The Guardian which I did back in 2014.

-Last year I was shortlisted as a WWF ‘Earth Hour Hero’ for my efforts to raise awareness about green issues via the blog (see here).
+That year I was also shortlisted as a WWF ‘Earth Hour Hero’ for my efforts to raise awareness about green issues via the blog (see here).
 I ended up being ‘Highly Commended’ and coming second place in my category which was a real honour.

 In April 2017 I was shortlisted for ‘Best Green & Eco Blog’ at the UK Blog Awards – I didn’t take home an award but I did get to party like it was 1999, which is always good.